 2022 National Youth Science Camp Announcement

 In response to the COVID-19 pandemic, the 2022 National Youth Science Camp (NYSCamp) will again be an entirely virtual experience.
-Applications will be open soon for delegates from across the nation to apply to attend the camp from Monday June 27 to Wednesday July 20, 2022.
+Applications will be open soon for delegates from across the nation to apply to attend the camp from Monday, June 27 to Wednesday, July 20, 2022.
 Two delegates will be selected to represent each of the 50 States in the U.S. as well as the Washington, DC.
-We also hope to host a significant number of international delegates at the camp.
+As well as, four delegates from the following countries: Argentina, Bahamas, Bolivia, Brazil, Canada, Chile, Colombia, Costa Rica, Ecuador, Jamaica, Mexico, Trinidad & Tobago.
 Contact information for state and international selection coordinators can be found here.

 Formal NYSCamp programming and activities will be scheduled on weekdays between 8AM and 11PM EDT.
 Delegates will be encouraged to disconnect and spend time with family and friends on the weekends.
 Participation will be mandatory at the opening and closing ceremonies of camp on the evenings of Monday June 27th and Wednesday July 20th.
 We also hope that delegates will prioritize attending the nightly keynote lectures and evening hang outs (see camp schedule below) as they plan their camp schedules.